junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Introduced in Senate
 - 2007-04-17 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S4617)
 - 2007-04-17 — Sponsor introductory remarks on measure.
 (CR S4617-4618)
+- 2007-05-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S5523-5524)
+- 2007-05-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S5523-5524)
+- 2007-05-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S5523-5524)
+- 2007-05-02 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S5523-5524)